A Guide to Nike’s Employee Stock Purchase Plan

 - A disqualifying disposition is any sale that occurs on a timeline that does not meet the standard for a qualifying disposition.
 In this scenario, the entire discount you received on the purchase date plus any gain in the value of the stock after the purchase date is taxed at ordinary income rates.
 It is also possible that if the stock falls in value, you will report ordinary income in addition to a capital loss in the same tax year.

 Should I participate in the Nike employee stock purchase plan?

-If you have a firm handle on your cash flow and are eager to take advantage of the company’s potential growth in the coming years, the Nike employee stock purchase plan is a no-brainer.
+If you have a firm handle on your cash flow and are eager to take advantage of the company’s potential growth in the coming years, the ESPP is a no-brainer.

-If you have been participating in the ESPP for a long period of time, you may have too much concentration risk in your balance sheet.
-If your income ramps up in the future and you need to further diversify your portfolio, the capital gains upon sale can jump up from 15 percent to 23.8 percent.
-Understanding your total financial picture is important in determining a course of action.
+If you have been participating in the ESPP for a long period of time, you may have too much concentration risk on your balance sheet.
+If your income ramps up in the future and you need to further diversify your portfolio, the federal capital gains tax rate upon sale can jump from 15% to 23.8%.
+Understanding you total financial picture is important in determining a course of action.

 Brighton Jones has offered integrated tax and Personal CFO services in the greater Pacific Northwest for the last 22 years.
 If you are looking for help in defining your financial future and aligning your money with your passions and purpose, don’t hesitate to contact our team.

 The information included here is based solely on the knowledge of Brighton Jones financial advisors, and does not represent the views or advice of Nike.
 Nike did not contribute, review, or approve this content.